 - 3 Weaknesses of tracking Hedge Funds

-- 4 Why Hedge Follow is so Awesome
+- 4 Why is Hedge Follow Better?

-Types of "Hedge" FundsIf you do a google search about the different kinds of funds out there you'd typically find that funds are often categorized according to their legal definitions.
+Types of FundsIf you do a google search about the different kinds of funds out there you'd typically find that funds are often categorized according to their legal definitions.
 They'll talk about differences between hedge funds, mutual funds, close-end funds, etc. At HedgeFollow, we use the term "Hedge Fund" loosely to describe any investment company that buys and sells stocks.
-We are less concerned whether the investment company meets the legal definition of a "hedge fund" and more concerned with whether it is worth tracking the investments of this company.
+We are less concerned whether the investment company meets the legal definition of a "hedge fund" and more concerned with whether it is worth studying the investments of this company.

 In fact, Berkshire Hathaway is technically a holding company, not a hedge fund.
-However, because Warren Buffett is one of the most successful investors in history, the investments made by Berkshire are tracked by thousands of investors, Wall Street newspapers, and even other hedge fund managers.
-Then again, some of the investment companies that do meet the legal definition of a hedge fund can be terrible candidates to track, the reason being they employ high-frequency quantitative trading strategies that are impossible to follow from simply looking at their regulatory filings.
+However, because Warren Buffett is one of the most successful investors in history, the investments made by Berkshire are tracked by thousands of investors, Wall Street outlets, and even other hedge fund managers.
+Then again, some of the investment companies that do meet the legal definition of a hedge fund can be terrible candidates to follow, the reason being they employ high-frequency quantitative trading strategies that are impossible to follow from simply looking at their regulatory filings.

 Tracking Hedge FundsTo make the best use of HedgeFollow as an investing resource, it is important to understand how we track hedge funds.
 By law, hedge funds are required to periodically file documents disclosing their ownership of stocks, options, and some other securities.
 There are two main types of filings you should know: Quarterly filings and non-quarterly filings.

 Quarterly 13F FilingsHedge funds that manage over $100 million are required to quarterly submit a list of all their stock holdings, including options and some other securities.
 This document is known as the 13F, and it must be submitted within 45 days of the end of the quarter.
-For example, funds must detail what stocks they owned on December 31st of 2017, and they have until February 15 of 2018 to do this.
+For example, funds must detail what stocks they owned on December 31st of 2022, and they have until February 14 of 2023 to do this.
 These quarterly 13F filings are used by most of the heatmaps and graphs you see on HedgeFollow that summarize quarterly hedge fund activity.

 Passive Investing (13g filing)Here the fund believes the company is a good investment.
 The fund is satisfied with how the management is running the company and they made a big investment because they believe the value of the stock will appreciate over time.
-They must file a Schedule 13g in this case.
+They typically file a Schedule 13g in this case.

 Activist Investing (13d filing)Sometimes the fund believes the company is undervalued, or that it has potential to grow, but needs a little push.
 If the fund bought the stock with the intention of actively influencing the management (by for example, pushing for board seats and influencing the company's decision making), then the fund is required to disclose this intention.
 This is done by filing a schedule 13d (rather than the 13g filed when passively investing).